echumin/edge_community_triads/README.md

 # edge_community_triads
-Function and Example Code for Edge Community Motifs

 Function and example implementation of the edge modif analysis as done in:

 Evgeny J. Chumin, Joshua Faskowitz, Farnaz Zamani Esfahlani, Youngheun Jo,